 You should keep the University informed of name or address changes for you or your beneficiaries (or joint annuitant).
-Changes should be made online through myHR at https://myhr.umsystem.edu or sent in writing to UM System Office of Human Resources Service Center, 1000 W. Nifong, Bldg 7-Suite 210, Columbia, MO, 65211.
+Changes should be made online through myHR at myhr.umsystem.edu or sent in writing via email to retirement@umsystem.edu or via postal mail to UM System Office of Human Resources Service Center, 1105 Carrie Francke Drive, Suite 108, Columbia, MO, 65211.